 Renal vein thrombosis occurs most often in adults.
 In adults, onset and progression are usually gradual and without symptoms.
-An occasional clue to doctors is when a piece of clot breaks off and travels from the renal vein to the lungs (pulmonary embolism—see see Pulmonary Embolism).
+An occasional clue to doctors is when a piece of clot breaks off and travels from the renal vein to the lungs (pulmonary embolism—see Pulmonary Embolism).
 This event causes sudden pain in the chest that is made worse by breathing, along with shortness of breath.
 In other people, urine production diminishes.

 In most children and a limited number of adults, onset and progression are usually sudden.
 Pain, often the first symptom, typically occurs in the back behind the lower ribs and in the hips.
-The person may have fever, less than a normal amount of urine, and blood in the urine.
+The person may have fever, nausea, vomiting, less than a normal amount of urine, and blood in the urine.

 The outcome depends on the cause of the thrombosis, complications, and the degree of kidney damage.
 Death from renal vein thrombosis is rare and usually results from a fatal underlying disorder or from complications, such as a pulmonary embolism.
 The effects on kidney function depend on whether one or both kidneys are affected, whether blood flow is restored, and what the state of kidney function was before the blockage occurred.